On the Polynomial Kernelizations of Finding a Shortest Path with Positive Disjunctive Constraints: Preliminaries

-\begin{proof} Let $G$ be an input graph with $n$ vertices and $G_f$ is the forcing graph of $G$ such that $V(G_f) = E(G)$.
-A connected graph is said to be $2K_{2}$-free if it does not contain a pair of independent edges as an induced subgraph.
-It has been mentioned in a study by Farber \cite{farber1989diameters} that the complement of $2K_{2}$-free graphs (i.e.; $C_{4}$-free graphs) have polynomial many maximal cliques.
-Hence, if a graph with $n$ vertices is a $2K_{2}$-free graph, then it will have $n^{\OO(1)}$ many maximal independent sets.
-Furthermore, the complement of a maximal independent set is a minimal vertex cover.
-Now, the collection of all maximal independent sets of a $2K_{2}$-free graph can be enumerated in polynomial-time (see Algorithm 3 in \cite{dhanalakshmi20162k2}).
-So, the number of minimal vertex cover in any $2K_{2}$-free $n$-vertex graph is $n^{\OO(1)}$ and computable in polynomial time.
-Let, $\mathcal{X}$ denotes the set of enumerated minimal vertex covers.
+\begin{proof} Let $G$ be a primary graph with $n$ vertices, and $G_f$ be the forcing graph of $G$.
+We assume that $|E(G)| = m$, hence $|V(G_f)| = m$.
+Let $\mathcal{X}$ denote the set of all enumerated minimal vertex covers.
+Then, due to a result by Tsukiyama et al. \cite{TsukiyamaIAS77}, the set of all minimal vertex covers can be enumerated in $\OO(n m |\mathcal{X}|)$-time.
+As our primary graph $G$ is a simple graph, $m$ is upper bounded by $\OO(n^2)$.
+As $|\mathcal{X}|$ is $m^{\OO(1)}$, the number of minimal vertex covers of $G_f$ is upper bounded by $n^{\OO(1)}$.
 Now, we process each of the minimal vertex covers one by one.
-Let $S$ be a minimal vertex cover of size $\ell$ in $G_f$, $V(S)$ denotes the endpoints of all the edges of $S$, and $G^* = G[S]$ be the subgraph induced by the edges of $S$.
-Now, our problem reduces to {\sc Ext-SPFG} problem where apart from the input graph $G$, we are also given a set $S \subseteq E(G)$.
-For every such minimal vertex cover $S$ of $G_f$, we invoke the polynomial-time algorithm described in Lemma \ref{lemma:extend-part-poly} to compute a set $E^*$ with minimum number of edges.
-Then, output the specific edge set with minimum number of edges.
-As the number of such minimal vertex covers of $G_f$ is polynomially many, {\sc Ext-SPFG} can be solved in polynomial-time.
-This completes the proof. \end{proof}
+Let $S$ be a minimal vertex cover of size $\ell$ in $G_f$, $V(S)$ denote the endpoints of all the edges of $S$, and $G^* = G[S]$ be the subgraph induced by the edges of $S$.
+Now, our problem reduces to {\sc Ext-SPFG}, where apart from the primary graph $G$, we are also given a set $S \subseteq E(G)$.
+For every such minimal vertex cover $S$ of $G_f$, we invoke the polynomial-time algorithm described in Lemma \ref{lemma:extend-part-poly} to compute a set $E^*$ with the minimum number of edges.
+Then, output the specific edge set with the minimum number of edges.
+As the number of such minimal vertex covers of $G_f$ is polynomially many and {\sc Ext-SPFG} can be solved in polynomial time, it follows that {\spfgp} can be solved in polynomial time. \end{proof} }

-The above lemma illustrates that if the forcing graph is $2K_2$-free, then the optimization version of the {\spfgp} can be solved in polynomial-time.
-Darman et al. \cite{darmann2011paths} proved that {\spfgp} is NP-Complete even when the forcing graph $G_f$ is a $2$-ladder, i.e. graph of degree one.
-In particular, their construction ensures that there are several $2K_2$s present in the forcing graph as subgraphs.
-So, we complete this picture by the following dichotomy.
+The above lemma illustrates that if the forcing graph is $2K_2$-free, then the optimization version of the {\spfgp} can be solved in polynomial time.
+Our next result completes this picture by the following dichotomy.